LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

 .. warning::
    As Odoo does not handle sending signed invoices to :abbr:`PA (Public Administration)` businesses, these states cannot be directly triggered by Odoo.
-When you upload the invoice on the :abbr:`AdE (Agenzia Delle Entrate)` portal,Odoo will receive notifications about it, putting the the correct :guilabel:`SdI State` on the invoice.
+When you upload the invoice on the :abbr:`AdE (Agenzia Delle Entrate)` portal, Odoo receives notifications about it, putting the correct :guilabel:`SdI State` on the invoice.

 After receiving the invoice through the :abbr:`SdI (Sistema di Interscambio)`, the :abbr:`PA (Public Administration)` business has 15 days to accept the invoice.
 If it does, then the process ends here.
-If the :abbr:`PA (Public Administration)` business refuses the invoice, it is still considered valid once it was accepted by the :abbr:`SdI (Sistema di Interscambio)` so you'll have to do a credit note to compensate and sent that also to the :abbr:`SdI (Sistema di Interscambio)`.
+If the :abbr:`PA (Public Administration)` business refuses the invoice, it is still considered valid once it is accepted by the :abbr:`SdI (Sistema di Interscambio)`.
+You then have to issue a credit note to compensate and send it to the :abbr:`SdI (Sistema di Interscambio)`.

 Expired Terms
 ~~~~~~~~~~~~~

-If the :abbr:`PA (Public Administration)` business doesn't reply within 15 days, you need to
+If the :abbr:`PA (Public Administration)` business doesn't reply within 15 days, you need to contact
-contect the :abbr:`PA (Public Administration)` business directly, sending them both the
+the :abbr:`PA (Public Administration)` business directly, sending them both the invoice and the
-invoice and the received deadline notification by email.
-You can get an arrangement with
+received deadline notification by email.
+You can make an arrangement with them and manually set the
-them, and manually set the correct :guilabel:`SdI State` on your invoice.
+correct :guilabel:`SdI State` on your invoice.